rabinatwayana/SAR-Burnt-Area-Mapping-ML/README.md

 Extract the SAR related features such as RVI, RBD, RBR etc.

 ### 3. Training models
-Performing hyperparameter tuning using techniques like grid search.

-Evaluating model performance with metrics such as accuracy, precision, recall, and F1-score.

-Saving the best model for later use in prediction.
+This notebook performs hyperparameter tuning using techniques like grid search, evaluates model performance with metrics such as accuracy, precision, recall, and F1-score, and saves the best model for future predictions.

 ### 3. Prediction
-Load the trained model.

-Apply the model to new SAR images to generate burned area predictions.

-Export results as GeoTIFF and png for further GIS analysis.
+his notebook loads the trained model, applies it to new SAR images to generate burned area predictions, and exports the results as GeoTIFF and PNG files for further GIS analysis.

 ### 4. Feature Importance
 Visualize which input features contribute the most to the predictive performance of the trained machine learning model